Élise Lucet

 Élise Lucet ([eliz lysɛ]; born 30 May 1963) is a French journalist and television host.
-Known for her investigative journalism work on shows such as Pièces à Conviction, Cash Investigation and Envoyé spécial, she has been dubbed France's "incorruptible journalist".
+Known for her investigative journalism work on France Télévisions shows such as Pièces à Conviction, Cash Investigation and Envoyé spécial, she has been dubbed France's "incorruptible journalist".
 In 2008, she was named Knight of the Legion of Honour.
 Lucet's work for Cash Investigation garnered her and her crew around twenty international awards including a Pulitzer Prize in 2017 for their investigation on the Panama Papers.

 Early years

 Élise Lucet was born in Rouen, Seine-Maritime.
 Her father is a teacher and her mother a school director.
 She has a sister.
 Lucet began her career under Henri Sannier on the Caen affiliate of France 3 in 1983.
 She subsequently worked for Sygma TV and the public service radio station France Inter.
 In 1990, she became the host of the 19/20 evening news on France 3.
 In 1997, she became its lead editor.